cpp-tutor/pseudocode-compiler/README.md

 * Initializing a variable from a `RECORD` type needs curly braces `{` and `}` and not plain parentheses, this is due to the earlier design of the compiler which means it cannot otherwise distinguish from a `SUBROUTINE` call (with the name of the `RECORD`)

+**Updates:**

-**Update:** Compound assignment of variables from `RECORD`s (in addition to field assignment) now appears in the specification above, as does `OUTPUT`ting of a comma-separated list of `StringExp`s.
+* Compound assignment of variables from `RECORD`s (in addition to field assignment) now appears in the specification above, as does `OUTPUT`ting of a comma-separated list of `StringExp`s.
 Support for both of these is provided.

+* Version 1.00 released!
+Other release downloads have been removed as they contained bugs, but sources for these are still available via tags.